aryanverma2506/Dev-a-thon-2022/README.md

 ### `STEP 1 Back-End`

-MongoDB is required to be install in your system
-Open the backend directory in terminal and run the following commands.
+Open the server directory in terminal and run the following commands.

 ### `npm install`